adaltas/node-nikita/packages/file/src/cache.coffee.md

           location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
           """
+        'md5':
+          oneOf:[{type: 'string'}, {typeof: 'boolean'}]
+          default: false
+          description: """
+          Validate file with md5 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
+          """
         'proxy':
           type: 'string'
           description: """
           Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.
+          """
+        'sha1':
+          default: false
+          oneOf:[{type: 'string'}, {typeof: 'boolean'}]
+          description: """
+          Validate file with sha1 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
+          """
+        'sha256':
+          default: false
+          oneOf:[{type: 'string'}, {typeof: 'boolean'}]
+          description: """
+          Validate file with sha256 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
           """
         'source':
           type: 'string'